stackbit/sourcebit-target-next/README.md

    sourcebit.fetch(sourcebitConfig);
    ```

+3. To provide data fetched by Sourcebit to pages, update `getStaticPaths` and
-3. Update `getStaticPaths` and `getStaticProps` of your page components in the
+   `getStaticProps` methods of your page components in the following way:
-   following way to get static props from sourcebit plugin.

-    - Import `sourcebitDataClient` from the plugin:

-      ```js
-      import { sourcebitDataClient } from 'sourcebit-target-next';
-      ```

     - If a page does not use [dynamic routes](https://nextjs.org/docs/routing/dynamic-routes)
       then it should only have the `getStaticProps` method.
-Update it to fetch
-      static props using the `sourcebitDataClient.getStaticPropsForPageAtPath(path)`,
+To pass the data
+      fetched by sourcebit to a page, update its `getStaticProps` by calling
+      `sourcebitDataClient.getStaticPropsForPageAtPath(path)` method and
+      returning the props returned from it.
+The `path` parameter should be the
-      where `path` is the URL path of the rendered page.
+      URL path of the rendered page.

-      For example, if the page component is `index.js`, then the path should be
+      For example, if the page component is `index.js`, then the path would be
-      `/`, and if the page component is `about.js`, then the path should be `/about`.
+      `/`, and if the page component is `about.js`, then the path would be `/about`.

-      `pages/index.js`
+      For example, given a page component at `pages/index.js`, the code would
+      look like this:

       ```js
       import { sourcebitDataClient } from 'sourcebit-target-next';